 This post probably contains affiliate links from which I earn a small commission if you buy from them, at no extra cost to you.
 Thanks so much for stopping by!

-If you’re looking for an easy way to give yourself a tonne of freedom, having a car with a bed in the back is the answer!
+If you’re looking for an easy way to give yourself a tonne of freedom, making a car camping bed platform is the answer!
 We’ve all seen loads of those awesome self-build camper vans on social media (I’m still obsessed) but let’s be honest, not everyone has the time, patience or skills for that.
 Tom and I lived on-and-off living in our car for a year in Australia and it was awesome.
 Our self converted Honda CRV camper took us to some incredible places, and it took us just a day to build!

 Whilst camping in a car rather than a van certainly has its challenges, building an SUV sleeping platform was the best decision we made.
-There’s not a great deal of information online about how to build a bed for your car, so I’ve put together this guide on how we built our Honda CRV camper.
+Despite seeing quite a few other cars with beds in the back, there’s not a great deal of information online about how to actually build a bed in your car.
+So I’ve put together this guide on how we built our Honda CRV camper.

 You might also like: